Private Restrictions in Land Use

 - Economics, Finance, & Analytics

-What are Private Restrictions on Land Usage?
+What are Private Restrictions on Use of Property?

 Land use restrictions, other than zoning, may further affect the ability to carry on business at a given location.
 Two popular forms of private restrictions are covenants and easements.